Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 Why Trust PEOPLE?

 L.A.
 Hubilla is a freelance commerce writer for PEOPLE who covers all topics, from beauty and fashion to the best home goods you can buy.
 For this article, she consulted multiple vacuum tests, compared quality across the board, and used our tested insights to determine which affordable vacuums made this list.
-She also interviewed Purvi Parikh, MD, allergist and immunologist at NYU Langone Health, about the importance of HEPA filters.
 Additional picks were added by Erin Johnson, senior commerce editor at PEOPLE, who has personally tested a multitude of vacuums over the years.
 She's written reviews about the best upright, cordless stick, robot, and handheld vacuums on Real Simple, The Spruce, PEOPLE, and more.

 What Is PEOPLE Tested?